Devangkartik/netflix-gtp/README.md

   - Deploying our app to production
   - Create Signup user in firebase / web moduler api
   - Reading documentation is the superpower of a developers
+  - Create Redux Store With userSlice
+  - disPatch and action  with createUserEmailandPassword
   -